marioathan99/marioathan99/README.md

 - 👋 Hi, I’m @marioathan99
 - 👀 I’m interested in data science and software engineering
 - 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, PYTHON, JAVA
-- 📫 How to reach me? though my linkedin: https://www.linkedin.com/in/mario-athanasiou/
+- 📫 How to reach me? through my linkedin: https://www.linkedin.com/in/mario-athanasiou/

 <!---
 marioathan99/marioathan99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.